awsdocs/aws-secrets-manager-docs/doc_source/asm_access.md

 The AWS command line tools allows you to issue commands at your system command line to perform Secrets Manager and other AWS tasks\.
 This can be faster and more convenient than using the console\.
 The command line tools can be useful if you want to build scripts to perform AWS tasks\.

 When you enter commands in a command shell, there is a risk of the command history being accessed or utilities having access to your command parameters\.
-See [Mitigate the risks of using the AWS CLI to store your secrets](security_cli-exposure-risks.md)\.
+See [Mitigate the risks of using the AWS CLI to store your AWS Secrets Manager secrets](security_cli-exposure-risks.md)\.

 AWS provides two sets of command line tools:
 + [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/)